Singing game: Skipping rhymes

 A skipping or jump-rope rhyme, is a form of singing game chanted while using skipping ropes.
 Such rhymes have been recorded in all cultures where skipping is played.
 Examples of English-language rhymes have been found going back to at least the seventeenth century.
 Like most folklore, skipping rhymes tend to be found in many different variations.

 "Catching" games

 In this game, two players make an arch while the others pass through in single file while singing a song.
 The arch is then lowered at the end of the song to "catch" a player.
-Perhaps the most common example of such a game involves the song "London Bridge is Falling Down."
-A similar game is played to the tune of "Oranges and Lemons."
+Perhaps the most common example of such a game involves the song "London Bridge is Falling Down".
+A similar game is played to the tune of "Oranges and Lemons".
 Similar games exist in other cultures as well.
-In Japan, for example, similar games are played to the song "Toryanse."
-In Mexico, the game is played to the song "La Vibora de La Mar."
+In Japan, for example, similar games are played to the song "hepburn".
+In Mexico, the game is played to the song "La víbora de la mar".